Best Practices

 Measure goals and KPIs

-Check in on our KPIs and see how you're doing toward your goal.
+Check in on your Key Performance Indicators (KPIs) and see how you're doing toward your goal.
 If the goal is a monthly goal, you should have daily or weekly check-ins to see progress.
-This helps you redirect energy and change course if something you are doing isn't working and you aren't making progress.
+This helps you direct energy and change course if something you are doing isn't working and you aren't making progress.
 It's better to see this sooner than later while you can still adapt with enough time to succeed.

 SMART lawyer goals examples